amd-ysanchez/kernel_optimization/README.md

 ### Python requirements

-Install the TuningDriver packeged wheel and other required packages by running:
+Install the **TuningDriver** packeged wheel and other requirements by running:

 ```
 pip install tuningdriver-0.1.0-py3-none-any.whl